Spanish Bodegones of the 17th Century

 We end this article with perhaps the most famous depiction of pottery in a Spanish bodegón: Still Life with Vessels by Francisco de Zurbarán, another painter best known for his religious subjects.
 This painting shows four pots of diverse characteristics and uses.

 From left to right, we see an elaborate bernegal (wide cup) resting on a salvilla (tray on which glasses or cups are placed) made of pewter; an alcarraza trianera (a recipient made of Triana pottery and used to keep water cool through evaporation); a búcaro de Indias (a pot from the Spanish territories in the Americas, probably from the Viceroyalty of New Spain); and another alcarraza trianera resting on a pewter dish.
 Through the use of light, the painter highlighted the different volumes of these objects.
-As the catalogue entry for this work in the Museo del Prado expresses, Still Life with Vessels is a unique painting which transmits the ideas of timelessness and silence.
+As the catalog entry for this work in the Museo del Prado expresses, Still Life with Vessels is a unique painting which transmits the ideas of timelessness and silence.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!